Trade-Symphony/docs/api/auth/login.md

 - Endpoint is rate limited to 1 request per second.
 - The session token is generated securely (SHA-256 hash of random bytes).
 - Both the user agent and the ip address of the user is stored to minimalise session hijacking.
+- The session expiration time is 6 hours.

 [^password]: Refer to Checking for compromised passwords in the Copenhagen book (https://thecopenhagenbook.com/password-authentication#checking-for-compromised-passwords)